knewplay/book-programming-essential/programming-fundamentals/chapter2.md

 Imagine you're teaching someone to tie their shoelaces.
 The instructions you give them, starting from holding the two ends of the laces to the final tightening of the knot, constitute an algorithm.

 Now, consider a more complex scenario: robots in a competition.
-In such a contest, a robot might be tasked to collect balls from the ground and shoot them into a basket.
+In such a contest, a robot might be tasked to collect a ball from the ground and shoot it into a basket.
 The robot doesn't act on instinct or intuition; instead, it follows a strict set of instructions - its algorithm.
 The algorithm could look something like this:

 1. Scan the surroundings for a ball.
 2. Navigate towards the ball while avoiding obstacles.